RicoJia/ricojia.github.io/_posts/2022/2022-05-11-deep-learning-pytorch-data-loading.markdown

 ### Data Set and Data Loading in All-Together In Torch

+In PyTorch, data is stored in the `DataSet` object.
+We can read input data all together, or read them one by one.
+Then, for many tasks, one may need to apply transforms at each loading call for data augmentation.
 In a real life application, you might see dataloading something like:

 ```python